 The BlackRock Platform: Our investment activities are carried out by the Advisor, a wholly owned indirect subsidiary of BlackRock.
-BlackRock is a leading publicly traded investment management firm with \$6.0 trillion of assets under management ("AUM") at December 31, 2018.
+BlackRock is a leading publicly traded investment management firm with \$7.43 trillion of assets under management ("AUM") at December 31, 2019.
 With employees in more than 30 countries, BlackRock provides a broad range of investment and risk management services to institutional and retail clients worldwide.
 We believe our affiliation with BlackRock provides us with access to one of the deepest, broadest investment platforms in the financial services industry, with strategies across asset classes and investment styles all backed by our industry leading technology and risk management.
 BlackRock's platform provides our investment professionals with market, company and industry insights that enhances our investment and due diligence processes.

 Acquisition and Integration of Tennenbaum Capital Partners, LLC ("TCP"): In August 2018, BlackRock completed the acquisition of TCP, a leading investment manager focused on middle market performing credit and special situations credit opportunities.
-We believe that the acquisition of TCP and integration of its operations will help add value for the Company's stockholders.
-The investment teams and investment processes for the Company and TCP have been integrated, which benefits the Company through increased deal flow and added industry-specific expertise.
-As part of the integration, Howard M. Levkowitz and Rajneesh Vig, two of TCP's principals, have joined the Investment Committee as voting members who bring vast experience and expertise in direct lending.
-Subsequent to December 31, 2018, the Company and TCP affiliated funds have begun to co-invest and we expect the frequency of co-investments to increase in the future.
+We believe that the acquisition of TCP and integration of its operations has benefited the Company through increased deal flow and added industry-specific expertise, along with providing a more holistic financing solution to our borrowers.
+As part of the integration, Howard M. Levkowitz and Rajneesh Vig, two of TCP's principals, joined the Investment Committee as voting members who brought vast experience and expertise in direct lending.
+In February 2020, Philip Tseng, a TCP principal, also joined the Investment Committee as a voting member.
+During the year ended December 31, 2019, the Company and TCP affiliated funds have co-invested in 24 portfolio companies, demonstrating the increased scale and capabilities of our platform following the integration.
 Additionally, we believe that the ability to co-invest with TCP affiliated funds helps to mitigate portfolio risk by increasing issuer and sector diversity.

 Demonstrated ability to deploy capital consistent with our investment policies.
-Since our inception, we have invested in excess of \$4.7 billion across 190 portfolio companies through December 31, 2018.
-We have a debt and income producing equity yield at fair value of approximately 11.5% at December 31, 2018.
-During 2018, we invested approximately \$308.6 million of gross assets.
+Since our inception, we have invested in excess of \$5.0 billion across 215 portfolio companies through December 31, 2019.
+We have a debt and income producing equity yield at fair value of approximately 10.9% at December 31, 2019.
+During 2019, we invested approximately \$303.5 million of gross assets.

 Proven transaction sourcing strategy.
-Since the inception of operations, we have sourced and reviewed more than 4,000 potential investments and have a proven process through which we have invested in excess of \$4.7 billion through December 31, 2018.
+Since the inception of operations, we have sourced and reviewed more than 4,700 potential investments and have a proven process through which we have invested in excess of \$5.0 billion through December 31, 2019.
 The Advisor identifies potential investments through its dynamic transaction origination efforts.
 The origination efforts include calling on financial institutions such as investment banks, commercial banks, specialty finance companies and private equity firms; as well as on advisory firms, trade associations and the owners and managers of middle-market companies with whom the investment professionals and investment committee members have relationships.
 We expect that our ability to leverage these relationships will continue to result in the referral of investment opportunities to us and provide us with a competitive advantage.